Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 ### Task 1: Conduct an ISO-27001 assessment

-Your first step is to analyse the company's current environment.
-You carry out a compliance assessment to analyse the extent to which Contoso's environment complies with the ISO-27001 regulations.
+In this task, your first step is to analyze the company's current environment.
+You will conduct a **compliance assessment** to evaluate how well **Contoso's environment** aligns with **ISO-27001** regulations.
 1. Sign-in to the Microsoft Purview Compliance portal **`https://purview.microsoft.com/`** as per the credentials mentioned below:

     - **Email/Username:** <inject key="AzureAdUserEmail"></inject>